-We have found that in addition to the specific airlines that fly to your destination, the following websites often have good fares.
-Note that you should check multiple websites as the inventory and prices can vary by website:
+We have found that in addition to the specific airlines that fly to your destination, travel aggregator sites can also have reasonable fares.
+Note that you should check multiple websites as the inventory and prices can vary by website.

 For Cyprus based programs, Cyprus is served by most European airlines.
 The following airlines have the most weekly flights.

 The correct airports for arrival / departure at each destination are the following:

 Cyprus Programs: Larnaca Airport (LCA)

 Paris Programs: Paris Charles De Gaulle Airport (CDG)

 If you are attending a Global Semesters program and have been required to obtain a visa to participate in the program, you are solely responsible for understanding the parameters of your visa as they relate to your independent movement and travel to and from the host country and to and from other countries, and any other special circumstances.
 Global Semesters cannot advise on immigration policy or visa stipulations for any locations.

 In all our programs, students have free, unstructured time where they can choose their own activities.
 These activities can include local activities in their home city, domestic travel in their host country or international travel to other countries.

 Most students on our programs engage in some independent travel, either in country or to other countries.
 Often, this independent travel can be among the most rewarding experiences of the program.
 Students can discuss popular locations with their program coordinators and classmates.